-6.3.
-Altitude-based Velocity
+6.3 Altitude-based Velocity

 The velocity at which the user can navigate should be dependent upon that user's height above terrain.
 For example, when flying through a valley at a height of 100 m above the terrain, a velocity of 100 m/s could be considered relatively fast.
 However, when viewing the entire globe from space at an altitude of 20,000 km, zooming in at the same speed would be painfully slow.
 We should therefore scale the velocity of the user's navigation to achieve a constant pixel flow across the screen.
-A simple linear relationship between velocity and distance from the planet ellipsoid proves adequate for this purpose.

-6.4.
-Active Maps
+6.4 Active Maps

 When flying low over an area of terrain, it is often difficult to maintain a context of position in the world.
 We therefore employ a map display that is managed by a Java applet.
-Through the EAI, it is possible to obtain the location of the user in the geographic environment, e.g. from the position\changed eventOut of a ProximitySensor placed around the entire scene.
+Through the EAI, it is possible to obtain the location of the user in the geographic environment, e.g. from the position_changed eventOut of a ProximitySensor placed around the entire scene.
 We can then project this 3-D geocentric coordinate onto the map display so that the user can easily ascertain the location in the world.
 In addition, we can allow the user to click over the map and then move the viewpoint directly to that location.
 This can be done by updating and binding a Viewpoint node in the VRML scene graph.